mikeyung/DS_HK_1/reviews/mikeyung/Facebook_meme.md

-# Journal Review
+# Can Internet Memes be Modeled as Genes?

 ## Objective/Abstract:

-Can Internet Memes be Modeled as Genes?
+Richard Dawkins likened Internet memes to genes, and this study is to show just how accurate that analogy is.

 Source : [The evolution of memes on Facebook](https://www.facebook.com/notes/facebook-data-science/the-evolution-of-memes-on-facebook/10151988334203859)